 Your Cybersecurity Evaluation will consist of the following elements:

 - Security Risk Report.
 This executive-level report includes a proprietary Security Risk Score along with summary charts, graphs and an explanation of the risks found in the security scans.

 - Security Policy Assessment Report.
 A detailed review of the security policies that are in place on both a domain wide and local machine basis.

 - Shared Permission Report.
 Comprehensive lists of all network “shares” by computer, detailing which users and groups have access to which devices and files, and what level of access they have.

 - User Permissions Report.
 Organizes permissions by user, showing all shared computers and files to which they have access.

 - Outbound Security Report.
 Highlights deviation from industry standards compared to outbound port and protocol accessibility, lists available wireless networks as part of a wireless security survey, and provides information on Internet content accessibility.

-- External Vulnerabilities Full Detail Report.
+- Internal and External Vulnerabilities Full Detail Report.
 A comprehensive output including security holes, warnings, and informational items that can help you make better network security decisions, plus a full NMap Scan which checks all 65,535 ports and reports which are open.
 This is an essential item for many standard security compliance reports.